 Don’t make your son or daughter’s problems your problems.

 Well, there you have it folks.
-Raising kids, even adult ones, isn’t easy, but the process actually grows us all up if we use the experience rightly.
+Helping a kid go through a difficult time, even adult children, isn’t easy, but the process actually grows us all up if we use the experience rightly.

 Did you find this post helpful.
 If so, I’d love to hear about it.